 Perhaps the most famous church in England, Westminster Abbey is the final resting place to more than 3,000 people – Including kings, queens, famous authors, poets, and influential figures such as the likes of Sir Isaac Newton, Charles Darwin, and Stephen Hawking.

 The abbey is an Anglican church that dates back to the mid-900s in London, although construction of the modern-day Westminster Abbey didn’t start until the mid-1200s.
+Even if you only have one day in London, touring Westminster should be on your itinerary.

 Although it is one of the most famous churches in Europe, Westminster Abbey is most notable for the many people who have been buried there.
 To get the most out of your visit to Westminster get an audio guide so you don’t miss any of the significant tombs or areas of the Abbey and church.